-To a mind conditioned and trained to requiring a superior being, dismissing gods is an act of arrogance, because to such a mind, there must be a superior being and such a dismissal leaves a power vacuum fillable by the nearest candidate — other people.
+To a mind conditioned to needing a superior being, dismissing gods is simply an act of arrogance, because to such a mind, there must be a superior and the dismissal leaves a power vacuum that only man — allegedly — can fill.

 To a mind who wants no superiors, dismissing gods is an act of freedom.
 Not freedom for only that individual, but a declaration that all creatures great and small are also free.

 A horse, however, can only be led to water.